The 56th Governor of New York State

 Prior to his election as Governor, Andrew Cuomo served four years as New York’s Attorney General.
 As the state’s top legal officer, he made restoring public trust in government and protecting New York taxpayers the top priorities of his administration.

 As Attorney General, Andrew Cuomo brought national reform to the student loan industry, uncovered fraud within the largest health insurers in the country, protected investors from abuses on Wall Street, and made the Internet safer for children nationwide.
-His groundbreaking investigations into the state pension system ended decades of government corruption in New York and set a model for public pension funds across the country.
-In addition, Cuomo established Housing Enterprise for Less Privileged (HELP) in 1986, which became the nation’s largest private provider of transitional housing for the homeless.
-Based on his pioneering work through HELP, Cuomo was appointed by New York City Mayor David Dinkins in 1991 to lead the New York City Commission on the Homeless.
+In addition, his groundbreaking investigations into the state pension system set a model for public pension funds across the country.

 Serving as Secretary of the U.S Department of Housing and Urban Development

 In 1997, Cuomo was appointed by President Clinton to serve as Secretary of Housing and Urban Development (HUD).
-Under his leadership, HUD was transformed from a bureaucratic backwater rife with waste, fraud, and abuse to a revitalized engine for economic development and unprecedented housing opportunities.
-Cuomo brought dramatic reforms to make government efficient and competent while saving taxpayers millions of dollars.
+Under his leadership, HUD was transformed from a wasteful and inefficient bureaucracy to an effective driver of economic development and housing opportunities.

 As secretary, Cuomo made fighting racial discrimination a key focus and brought 2,000 anti-discrimination cases all across the country.